agonzalezro/polo/README.md

 TODO (to make it functional)
 ----------------------------

-- render the rst in html format, I couldn't continue doing this because I couldn't found any library for reStructuredText for Go :(
+- ~~render the rst in html format, I couldn't continue doing this because I couldn't found any library for reStructuredText for Go :(~~ I will use markdown instead, I was loosing a lot of precious time for nothing.

-In the case that it's not possible to render RST files, I will need to migrate my posts to markdown, which will be crappy, but better than nothing.
+~~In the case that it's not possible to render RST files, I will need to migrate my posts to markdown, which will be crappy, but better than nothing.~~

 - configuration yaml file:

-  + title
+  + title of the blog

   + author